These policies cover basic information about Girl Scouting and being a volunteer, such as training, age levels, and uniforms.

 All volunteers must be thoroughly familiar with the information in the Safety Activity Checkpoints and be responsible for ensuring that all Girl Scout activities meet required safety standards.

-All troops/groups must have at least two registered, approved, adult volunteers, including at least two of whom are unrelated (i.e. not a sibling, spouse, domestic partner, parent, child, or anyone who would be considered a family member), and who do not live in the same residence with a minimum of one who identifies as female present with Girl Scouts at all times.
+All troops/groups must have at least two registered, approved, adult volunteers, including at least two of whom are unrelated (i.e. not a sibling, spouse, domestic partner, parent, child, or anyone who would be considered a family member), and who do not live in the same residence, with a minimum of one who identifies as female, present with Girl Scouts at all times.

 While in uniform or representing Girl Scouts, both Girl Scouts and adults must behave in an appropriate, mature manner that embodies the Girl Scout Movement and aligns with the Girl Scout Mission.
 Volunteers must act in the best interest of GSNEO by conducting themselves professionally and in accordance with the Girl Scout Promise and Law.